LORD-MicroStrain/MSCL/BuildScripts/buildReadme_Windows.md

     ```powershell
     cmake --build .
     ```
-5. All build artifacts will be located in the `<Project Root>/build` directory in a somewhat unorderly directory structure, but the important artifacts such as the libraries, header files, etc. will be copied to `<Project Root>/Output` in a more orderly directory structure
+5. All build artifacts will be located in the `<Project Root>/build` directory in a somewhat disorderly directory structure, but the important artifacts such as the libraries, header files, etc. will be copied to `<Project Root>/Output` in a more orderly directory structure
 6. If you want to build the zip files run the following command after building: